 Centres for Learning and Wellbeing

-In response to feedback received during the consultation, 4 new Rural and Remote Centres for Learning and Wellbeing are being established to provide valuable professional learning and capability development for teachers and school leaders at all stages of their careers.
-The centres will also support the wellbeing of staff and assist in the facilitation of interagency support for students and their families.
+In response to feedback received during the consultation, 4 new Rural and Remote Centres for Learning and Wellbeing have been established to provide valuable professional learning and capability development for teachers and school leaders at all stages of their careers.
+The centres also support the wellbeing of staff and assist in the facilitation of interagency support for students and their families.

 Partners in Learning program

 A Partners in Learning program assists home tutors of students enrolled in a School of Distance Education (SDE) to improve their skills in supporting children's reading.
 The program provides specialist advice and strategies to home tutors to build their capability to inspire, encourage and teach children to read and support reading development throughout a child's schooling years.